K4I - Knowledge for Innovation

 Practice/Regional

-The partnership comprises the key players in textiles, and although the project is located in the North West, it is a national project.
-Technical textiles has been identified as a key growth area by the RES in the North West and the region also has the only national textile industry cluster – North West Tex Net.
+The partnership comprises the key players in textiles and although the project in located in the northwest it is a national project.
+Technical textiles has been identified as a key growth area by the RES in the North West and the region also has the only national Textile Industry Cluster – North West Tex Net

 Product/National

-The Knowledge Bank will be used by many SMEs in the textile industry, both regionally in the North West and nationally.
+The Knowledge Bank will be used by many SMEs in the textile industry, both regionally in the NW and Nationally

 Move the mouse over the scatter plots to see more information or view all information without using the mouse.